 A "smart contract" is simply a program that runs on the Ethereum blockchain.
 It's a collection of code (its functions) and data (its state) that resides at a specific address on the Ethereum blockchain. ~ Ethereum Foundation

-Here a simple example for a contract.
+Here is a simple example of a contract.
 Alice has agreed to send Bob one ETH when she gets 10 BNB from him.
 They decide to write a simple smart contract with the following logic:

 When Alice deposits 1 ETH to the contract it waits for Bob's 10 BNB.
 If he doesn't send them to the contract after one day, the deal gets canceled, and Alice gets her ETH back.
 However, Bob deposits the BNB.
 Now the contract sends the BNB to Alice and the ETH to Bob.